Skip to content

 cache_key = f"{validated_url}:{validated_format}"

-if self.content_cache and cache_key in self.content_cache:
+if self.enable_caching and cache_key in self.content_cache:

 log_debug(f"Using cached content for: {validated_url}")